Buying Guide - Welcome

-Well the next option is 1.6 (reduces thickness by 30%, compared to a standard lens) index lens, we would recommend prescriptions between 2.25 and 3.50.
-We also recommend a 1.6 index lens for semi rimless and rimless frames.
+Well the next option is 1.6 index lens which reduces thickness by 30%, compared to a standard lens, we would recommend prescriptions between 2.25 and 3.50.
+As I said previously we also recommend a 1.6 index lens for semi rimless and rimless frames.

-1.74 (reduces thickness by 50% compared to a standard lens) index lenses anything over 4.50.
+A 1.74 index lens is recommend for any prescription over 4.50.
 The 1.74 index is the thinnest plastic lens material available.

 We are also able to offer the option of glass lenses, as standard all our lens are plastic however if you would prefer glass lenses please contact us with your prescription details and we will be able to offer you some options.

 Now that you have decided the lens thickness, the next step it to think about the coatings that you would like on your glasses.

 As the name suggests this coating helps to prevent scratches to your new lenses, it acts as a protective layer thus making the lens more durable.
 Scratch resistant coating helps to prolong your lens life.

 The anti-reflection coating reduces the reflection on the front surface of the lens and reduces glare from bright objects, this is especially useful to reduce glare from phones, tablets, computer screens, artificial lighting and when you are driving as the glare from oncoming headlights will be reduced.